Boris Johnson faces confidence vote today in leadership challenge

 Mr Johnson's office said he would make his case to MPs and described the vote as a "chance to end months of speculation, and allow the government to draw a line and move on".

-Two senior ministers seen as potential successors if Mr Johnson is forced out announced they would stand by the prime minister.
-Foreign Secretary Liz Truss said he "has my 100 per cent backing", while Chancellor Rishi Sunak said he had "shown the strong leadership our country needs".

-The dramatic development came as MPs returned to Westminster following the four-day platinum jubilee celebrations, during which Mr Johnson was booed on his way to a thanksgiving service.
+The dramatic developments came as MPs returned to Westminster following the four-day platinum jubilee celebrations, during which Mr Johnson was booed on his way to a thanksgiving service.

 Mr Brady said some MPs had dated their letters for Monday so that the vote would not overshadow the jubilee.
 Several went public with their dissent after civil servant Sue Gray published her report into the Partygate scandal, revealing sordid details of what occurred behind 10 Downing Street's black door.